-- The LAN Crypt Cloud Client requires a direct connection to auth.lancrypt.com, or the use of a transparent proxy.
-An explicit proxy is not yet supported. - u.trust LAN Crypt can only be installed with Windows administrator privileges.
+- u.trust LAN Crypt can only be installed with Windows administrator privileges.
 To upgrade from u.trust LAN Crypt Version 3.97 or 4.0.x / 4.1.x you only have to install the new client version.
 Earlier LAN Crypt versions must first be upgraded to version 3.97.
-The format of the profile files for the users must be "xml.bz2", because u.trust LAN Crypt version 4.0.0 and higher only supports this format. - u.trust LAN Crypt Client requires at least Windows 10 (x64), from version 1809 (LTSC). - If you install both components of u.trust LAN Crypt, the Admin Console and the Client Application, on the same computer, both must be of the same version.
+The format of the profile files for the users must be "xml.bz2", because u.trust LAN Crypt version 4.0.0 and higher only supports this format. - u.trust LAN Crypt Client 4.2.1 requires at least Windows 10 (x64), from version 1809 (LTSC).
+For further information about the supported Windows versions, please refer the u.trust LAN Crypt release notes.

+• If you install both components of u.trust LAN Crypt, the Admin Console and the Client Application, on the same computer, both must be of the same version.